rub3n2000/CaseExperis/Readme.md

 This Project Was Completed For Tidsbanken AS

-It is a vacation Planner.
+It is a vacation planner.

 User's usually (employees) added by an admin and handed their user info, can request to take a vacation on a set of days.